Chemnitz: German Democratic Republic

-After the dissolution of the Länder (states) in the GDR in 1952, Chemnitz became seat of a district (Bezirk).
-On 10 May 1953, the city was renamed by decision of the East German government to Karl-Marx-Stadt (German: Karl Marx City) after Karl Marx, in recognition of its industrial heritage and the Karl Marx Year marking the 135th anniversary of his birth and the 70th anniversary of his death.
+After the dissolution of the Länder (states) in the German Democratic Republic (GDR) in 1952, Chemnitz became seat of a district (Bezirk).
+On 10 May 1953, the city was renamed by decision of the East German government to Karl-Marx-Stadt (Karl Marx City) after Karl Marx, in recognition of its industrial heritage and the Karl Marx Year marking the 135th anniversary of his birth and the 70th anniversary of his death.
 GDR Prime Minister Otto Grotewohl said:

 The people who live here do not look back, but look forward to a new and better future.
 They look at socialism.
 They look with love and devotion to the founder of the socialist doctrine, the greatest son of the German people, to Karl Marx.
 I hereby fulfill the government's decision.
 I carry out the solemn act of renaming the city and declare: From now on, this city bears the proud and mandatory name Karl-Marx-Stadt.

+In June 1953, workers of Chemnitz were part of the East German uprising of 1953.
 After the city centre was destroyed in World War II, the East German authorities attempted to rebuild it to symbolise the conceptions of urban development of a socialist city.
 The layout of the city centre at that time was rejected in favour of a new road network.
 However, the original plans were not completed.
 In addition, the rapid development of housing took priority over the preservation of old buildings.
 So in the 1960s and 1970s, both in the centre as well as the periphery, large areas were built in Plattenbau apartment-block style, for example Yorckstraße.
 The old buildings of the period, which still existed especially in the Kassberg, Chemnitz-Sonnenberg and Chemnitz-Schloßchemnitz quarters, were neglected and fell increasingly into dereliction.